fihircio/n8nleadgenai/README.md

 Please see the LICENSE.md file for full license details.

-## Important Notice

-The purchase of SaaShovel is non-refundable.
-Upon payment, customers gain access to the private GitHub repository containing the entire source code.
-Please ensure that the product meets your needs before making a purchase.

 ## Frequently Asked Questions

 For a list of frequently asked questions, please refer to our website or the documentation.